Keyboard shortcuts

 Dust amounts: What happens with 1 wei of collateral or 1 wei of debt?
 Rounding in the health factor calculation could allow dust vaults that are technically unhealthy but too small to profitably liquidate.

-📋 Summary: Testing & Hardening
+📋 Key Takeaways: Testing & Hardening

 🧭 Checkpoint — Before Starting to Build: Can you list all 5 invariants from memory and explain what failure of each one would mean for the protocol?
 Can you describe at least 4 handler operations and how they interact with the invariants?
 If yes, you understand the system well enough to build it.
 If not, re-read the invariants — they are the specification you’re implementing against.